Eligibility – your project

 - Design and produce a new or enhanced website to help the business trade online (like for like replacement websites cannot be funded).

-If your Application is successful you will asked to proposals/quotes from providers/suppliers for the work or equipment you intend to use the funding towards – we will need this before we can issue your funding contract.
+If your Application is successful you will be asked to source proposals/quotes from providers/suppliers for the work or equipment you intend to use the funding towards – we will need this before we can issue your funding contract.

-As the Funding Programme closes in March 2022 time is running out for the delivery of projects.
 In order to ensure you receive your Funding Contract in a timely manner you may wish to start gathering the required Procurement Evidence

 In terms of Procurement Evidence one of the following is required: